TheOafidian/etn/index.md

 **Desired results**

-- Learn the ins and puts of pandas
+- Learn the ins and outs of pandas
 - Process .txt, .xml files to extract the relevant information and upload it in a structured, curated manner
 - Clearly communicate expectations, possibilities and changes related to projects to stakeholders and work together to achieve the best solution.

+**Schedule**

+The different activities run in parallel as they're heavily intertwined and give feedback to one another.

+**Nescessary support and facilities**

+Feedback is given when needed or whenever I feel stuck with a certain problem by the external coordinator.
+The course units of BIT provide support in handling issues (eg: Databases & Data Management, Python Scripting, Data Visualization).

 # Tasks <a name="tasks"></a>
 ## Exploration of raw data formats from HPLC instrument <a name="task1"></a>